AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 #### Individual Nodes

-It is possible to configure each node individually – use extra data fields corresponding with the methods mentioned above:
+It is possible to configure the size and shape of each node individually – use extra data fields corresponding with the methods mentioned above:

 ```
 // create data